filamentphp/filament/packages/admin/docs/02-resources/01-getting-started.md

 ### Icons

 The `$navigationIcon` property supports the name of any Blade component.
-By default, the [Blade Heroicons](https://github.com/blade-ui-kit/blade-heroicons) package is installed, so you may use the name of any [Heroicon](https://heroicons.com) out of the box.
+By default, the [Blade Heroicons v1](https://github.com/blade-ui-kit/blade-heroicons/tree/1.3.1) package is installed, so you may use the name of any [Heroicons v1](https://v1.heroicons.com) out of the box.
 However, you may create your own custom icon components or install an alternative library if you wish.

 ```php
 protected static ?string $navigationIcon = 'heroicon-o-user-group';